rohit672/EasyBuy/README.md

 # EasyBuy

 EasyBuy is a mobile application which allow users to connect with different vendors and doorstep sellers .
-Here , multiple vendors register their products for a negotiable price , users then filter some vendors according to its locailty and compare mulitple prices for similar products and contacts the vendor with the best selling price .
+Here , multiple vendors can register their products for a negotiable price, customers can filter some vendors according to their locailty and compare mulitple prices for similar products and contact the vendor with the best selling price.

-The project is based upon Client-Server architecture, where the server and the database are hosted separately and the client communicates via REST APIs.
+The application is based upon Client-Server architecture, where the server and the database are hosted separately and the client communicates via REST APIs.

 ## User Types

 There are 2 different types of Users who can register in the app .

-1. **General User / Customer** -> These type of users can see all the vendors and their products of different categories and can filter them on the basis of location and price .
+1. **General User / Customer** -> These users are the buyers.
+They can see all the vendors and their products belonging to different categories and can filter products using various parameters to get the best deal for them.

-2. **Vendors** -> These types of users sell their products on this platform .
-They register products , available to them for sale , with the respective product category .
-They then negotiate with the customer to get maximum value .
+2. **Vendors** -> These users are the sellers.
+They register their products, under the respective product category.
+They negotiate with the customer to get maximum profit .

 There is another type of user , ADMIN .

-**ADMIN** -> It is responsible for maintaining the application , monitoring the products sold , handling customer queries etc. ADMIN can delete or suspend any user if anything thing is reported against them .
+**ADMIN** -> It is responsible for maintaining the application, monitoring the products sold, handling customer queries etc. ADMIN can delete or suspend any user if anything thing is reported against them.

 ## App Features

 1. It is a cross platform mobile application i.e. it can run on both android and iOS systems .

-2. Smooth and Easy to use UI ( user interface )
+2. Smooth and Easy to use UI (user interface).
+Anyone can use the application.

-3. Application is completely secure .
+3. Application is completely secure.

 ## Application Preview

 ### Here is a sneek peek of the Application.

-### _Login and Register Screen.
-User type (General User/Vendor),should be mentioned at the time of Registration._
+### *Login and Register Screen.
+User type (General User/Vendor),should be mentioned at the time of Registration.*

 <p float="left">
    &nbsp;  &nbsp;  &nbsp;  &nbsp;  &nbsp;  &nbsp;  &nbsp; &nbsp;